Shaolan Li, Ph.D.

 Ahmad Rezvanitabar (co-advised with Prof. Levent Degertekin)

 Ahmad received two B.S. degrees (summa cum laude) in electrical engineering and biomedical engineering from the Amirkabir University of Technology (Tehran Polytechnic), Tehran, Iran, and two M.S. degrees in electrical engineering with different areas of focus from the Sharif University of Technology, Tehran, and the Georgia Institute of Technology, Atlanta, GA, USA.
-He is currently pursuing the Ph.D. degree in electrical and computer engineering at Georgia Tech.
+He received his Ph.D. degree in electrical and computer engineering at Georgia Tech in 2021.
 His research interests include integrated circuits and systems (DC to THz) for applications in communication, sensing, and imaging, as well as biomedical devices.
 Currently, he is working on systems-on-a-chip for medical imaging.
 He also serves as an independent reviewer for IEEE JSSC, IEEE TCAS-I, IEEE TCAS-II, IEEE TMTT, and IEEE TBioCAS.
+He’s currently with Broadcom.

 Ruowei Wu, M.S., now with OmniVision